CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ### Collect Action

 A collect action triggers the collection of additional information.
-You can daisy chain multiple monitors (port groups) into a single collect action.
+You can link multiple monitors (port groups) together into a single collect action.

 {{< tabs "TabID821 ">}}
 {{< tab "NVUE Commands ">}}